BhadraMohit09/ASP.NET_WebAPI_MAB/README.md

 Controllers:: Defines API endpoints and maps them to appropriate actions.

-Models: Represents the structure of data entities.
+Models:: Represents the structure of data entities.

 Data Layer: Uses Entity Framework for database interaction.